 Like a financial planner, a wealth manager can help clients identify their objectives and map out a financial plan to achieve them.
 Unlike wealth managers, who typically help wealthy clients with more complex financial situations, financial planners serve many types of clients who have more generic needs.

-Similar to investment advisors, a wealth manager can help clients select strategic investments for their portfolios within appropriate asset allocations.
-While investment advisors zero in on this particular aspect, wealth managers also look at a client’s overall financial life and provide financial planning and relationship management in conjunction with investment services.
+Similar to investment advisors, a wealth manager can help clients select an investment strategy for their portfolios within appropriate asset allocations.
+While investment advisors zero in on this particular aspect, wealth managers also look at a client’s overall financial picture and provide financial planning and relationship management in conjunction with investment services.

 If you’re an affluent individual and have many aspects of your financial life that you need help managing, the services of a wealth manager would likely be very beneficial.
 Because they tend to work with financially complex clients, they often have more expertise and experience than a typical, base-level financial advisor.
 But if you have specific financial planning or investment needs, a financial planner or investment advisor, respectively, might be better choices.